dullhunk/book/careers-lab/cv-errors.md

 Some general points

-  1. ** LINKING ** It's good to have some hyperlinks (preferably clickable URLs) in your PDF.
+  1. **LINKING** It's good to have some hyperlinks (preferably clickable URLs) in your PDF.
 Link to anything you have that adds context to what you're saying e.g. company websites, your personal website, LinkedIn, GitHub, Stackoverflow profile, any project URLs, hackathon / competition URLs  (without overlinking).
 If you have a LinkedIn profile, make sure you customise and shorten it https://www.google.co.uk/search?q=custom+linkedin+url it will look a lot less ugly
-  2. ** KNOW WHAT I MEAN** Don't assume the person reading your CV knows what you're talking about (they often don't)
+  2. **KNOW WHAT I MEAN** Don't assume the person reading your CV knows what you're talking about (they often don't)
-  3. ** UNDERSELLING **  if you're the modest type - a CV is no place for modesty - its an advert for you.
+  3. **UNDERSELL**  a CV is no place for modesty - its an advert for you.
 Don't hide your light under a bushel!
-  4. ** ACTIVE LANGAGE ** Starting sentences with VERBS, see the "Active Language List" described in http://man.ac.uk/6Ef90a Don't make the reader trawl through long pieces of prose to find out more, bullets are usually easier to scan and digest
+  4. **ACTIVE LANGAGE** Starting sentences with VERBS, see the "Active Language List" described in http://man.ac.uk/6Ef90a Don't make the reader trawl through long pieces of prose to find out more, bullets are usually easier to scan and digest
-  5. Overselling - but don't oversell by exaggerating or being deceptive about your achievements - its easy to spot and check up on
+  5. **OVERSELL** - but don't oversell by exaggerating or being deceptive about your achievements - its easy to spot and check up on
-  6. ** QUANTIFY ** improve any claims you make by adding numbers.
+  6. **QUANTIFY** improve any claims you make by adding numbers.
 For example, instead of saying "won prize for best student in year" you could say "won prize for best student in year (out of 200 in total)"
-  7. *EXPAND* Expand abbreviations where you have space.
+  7. **EXPAND** Expand abbreviations where you have space.
 For example, not everyone reading your CV will know what PASS stands for
-  8. ** ME ME ME ME ME ME ME ** Your CV is all about you, but you should be careful to avoid using "I, me, My" too much as it can look self-centered.
+  8. **ME ME ME ME ME ME ME** Your CV is all about you, but you should be careful to avoid using "I, me, My" too much as it can look self-centered.
 One way of avoiding this is to put the verb first, so instead of saying "I developed a system for improving logistics" you can say "developed a system for improving logistics".
 Its OK to have a few "I's" in there, (impossible to avoid in a personal statement if you write one) but too many I's looks bad.
   9. **SPILLING and GRAMER** Bad spelling and dodgy grammar looks awful.
 Use a spell checker.
 Proof read the document.
-  10. ** PROVE IT** It's easy to make statements without backing them up with evidence or context.
+  10. **PROVE IT** It's easy to make statements without backing them up with evidence or context.
 Wherever you can, try to avoid making unsupported claims e.g. "I am an excellent team worker" or "I am a Java expert".
 Anyone can SAY this, how can you prove it?
 Don't tell me, show me.
 When did you work in a team?
 What did you use Java for?

 ## Hobbies and interests (HOB)

   1. **ANYONE FOR QUIDDITCH?** Hobbies aren't just an afterthought - it is an opportunity to stamp your personality on your CV and add a bit of colour to what can be a rather dry and factual docyment.
 Hobbies can be talking points for the interview (or make you stand out).
 Don't have any hobbies?
 Really?
 There's 500 different societies to choose from in http://manchesterstudentsunion.com (including Quidditch BTW  http://manchesterstudentsunion.com/groups/quidditch-club)
-  2. ** MEMBER ** If you are involved in activities or societies say what your role is.
+  2. **MEMBER?** If you are involved in activities or societies say what your role is.
 What does member mean - bit vague.
 You can be a member without actually doing anything.
 Treasurer?
 Partipant?
 Organiser?
 Leader?
 Publicist?
 Secretary?
 Techie?
 Hanger-on?
 Beer-drinker?
 Rabble rouser?
 Advocate?
 Trouble-maker?
 See ACTIVE LANGUAGE etc

 ## References (REF)

-  1. ** ON REQUEST ** Usually you can just say "references available on request" rather than listing all your referees.
+  1. **ON REQUEST** Usually you can just say "references available on request" rather than listing all your referees.
 IF you have space, listing your referees will make it easier for the employer as they won't need to contact you again to get them, but most people won't have space to include them all.
 Also by saying "on request" you know when the references will be taken up (because you'll be notified) so you have more control over the process.
-  2. ** ASK YOUR REFEREES ** Make sure you check with your referees before references are taken up (often after your interview), its good to have a mixture of referees from different places if you can (e.g. Employers, University tutors etc) and you obviously need to be confident that they will write you a good reference.
+  2. **ASK YOUR REFEREES** Make sure you check with your referees before references are taken up (often after your interview), its good to have a mixture of referees from different places if you can (e.g. Employers, University tutors etc) and you obviously need to be confident that they will write you a good reference.

 ## Next steps